quic/aimet/Docs/user_guide/quantization_configuration.rst

        :start-after: # defaults start
        :end-before:  # defaults end

-    In the defaults section, it is required to include an "ops" dictionary and a "params" dictionary (though these dictionaries may be empty).
+    In the defaults section, include an "ops" dictionary and a "params" dictionary (though these dictionaries can be empty).

-    The "ops" dictionary holds settings that will apply to all activation quantizers in the model.
+    The "ops" dictionary holds settings that apply to all activation quantizers in the model.
-    In this section, the following settings are available:
+    The following settings are available:

         - is_output_quantized:
-            An optional parameter.
-If included, it must be set to "True".
+            Optional.
+If included, must be "True".
-            Including this setting will turn on all output activation quantizers by default.
+            Including this setting turns on all output activation quantizers by default.
-            If not specified, all activation quantizers will start off as disabled.
+            If not specified, all activation quantizers are disabled to start.

-            For cases when the runtime quantizes input activations, we typically see this only done for certain op types.
+            In cases when the runtime quantizes input activations, this is only done for certain op types.
-            Configuring these settings for specific op types is covered in sections further below.
+            To configure these settings for specific op types see below.

         - is_symmetric:
-            An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-            A "True" setting will place all activation quantizers in symmetric mode by default.
+            "True" places all activation quantizers in symmetric mode by default.

-            A "False" setting, or omitting the parameter altogether, will set all activation quantizers to asymmetric mode by default.
+            "False", or omitting the parameter, sets all activation quantizers to asymmetric mode by default.

-    The "params" dictionary holds settings that will apply to all parameter quantizers in the model.
+    The "params" dictionary holds settings that apply to all parameter quantizers in the model.
-    In this section, the following settings are available:
+    The following settings are available:

         - is_quantized:
-            An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-            A "True" setting will turn on all parameter quantizers by default.
+            "True" turns on all parameter quantizers by default.

-            A "False" setting, or omitting the parameter altogether, will disable all parameter quantizers by default.
+            "False", or omitting the parameter, disables all parameter quantizers by default.

         - is_symmetric:
-            An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-            A "True" setting will place all parameter quantizers in symmetric mode by default.
+            "True" places all parameter quantizers in symmetric mode by default.

-            A "False" setting, or omitting the parameter altogether, will set all parameter quantizers to asymmetric mode by default.
+            "False", or omitting the parameter, sets all parameter quantizers to asymmetric mode by default.

-    Aside from the "ops" and "params" dictionary, additional settings governing quantizers in the model are available:
+    Outside the "ops" and "params" dictionaries, the following additional quantizer settings are available:

         - strict_symmetric:
-        An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-        When set to "True", quantizers which are configured in symmetric mode will use strict symmetric quantization.
+            "True" causes quantizers configured in symmetric mode to use strict symmetric quantization.

-        When set to "False" or omitting the parameter altogether, quantizers which are configured in symmetric mode will not use strict symmetric quantization.
+            "False", or omitting the parameter, causes quantizers configured in symmetric mode to not use strict symmetric quantization.

         - unsigned_symmetric:
-        An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-        When set to "True", quantizers which are configured in symmetric mode will use unsigned symmetric quantization when available.
+            "True" causes quantizers configured in symmetric mode use unsigned symmetric quantization when available.

-        When set to "False" or omitting the parameter altogether, quantizers which are configured in symmetric mode will not use unsigned symmetric quantization.
+            "False", or omitting the parameter, causes quantizers configured in symmetric mode to not use unsigned symmetric quantization.

         - per_channel_quantization:
-        An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-        When set to "True", parameter quantizers will use per channel quantization as opposed to per tensor quantization.
+            "True" causes parameter quantizers to use per-channel quantization rather than per-tensor quantization.

-        When set to "False" or omitting the parameter altogether, parameter quantizers will use per tensor quantization.
+            "False" or omitting the parameter, causes parameter quantizers to use per-tensor quantization.

 2. **params**: